devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - We can de-attach from one instance and attach to another.
 - Depending on the instance type and EBS volume, you can have the same volume attached to multiple instances (EBS Multi-Attach).
 - Multi-attach feature that permits Provisioned IOPS SSD (io1 or io2) volumes to be attached to multiple EC2 instances at one time.
 This feature is not available for all instance types, and all instances must be in the same Availability Zone.
+- Multi-attach allows a single EBS volume to be concurrently attached to up to 16 Nitro-based EC2 instances within the same Availability Zone.
 - Backups are incremental snapshots.
+- Amazon EBS does not manage data consistency for multiple writers.
+Your application or operating system environment must manage data consistency operations.
 - Increase the volume size only if it doesn't increase above the maximum size limit.
 Depending on the volume selected, Amazon EBS currently supports a maximum volume size of 64 tebibytes (TiB).
 - Attach multiple volumes to a single EC2 instance.
 Amazon EC2 has a one-to-many relationship with EBS volumes.
 You can add these additional volumes during or after EC2 instance creation to provide more storage capacity for your hosts.
 - Boot and root volumes can be used to store an operating system.